 Try to swim the texas rig back to where you are.
 The fish would, of course, try to get to the bait.
 This is quite similar to crawlin’ with just a slower retrieve.

 This is one of the most productive techniques if you wish to catch larger species of predatory fish like the largemouth bass.
 As you keep on moving along the shorelines, weed lines, brush, rip rap and all the other notable covers that are most probable ones to hold fish, put your bait in there and let it sit there for a few seconds.
 Try to shake it a bit and then take it back out.
 Just keep on repeating this process as you move ahead.

-This is a great technique to turn a non-agressive fish into an agressive fish.
+This is a great technique to turn a non-aggressive fish into an aggressive fish.
 Everything is the same till the Texas rig is resting at the bottom.
-The difference is with the retrieve action which needs to be a quick snap of your wrists and let the lure jump off the bottom 3-4 feet and then let it sink down.
+The difference is the retrieve action which needs to be a quick snap of your wrists and let the lure jump off the bottom 3-4 feet and then let it sink down.
 The fast motions will attract the fish and cause a reaction strike when the lure starts to fall down.
-Ensure you make short casts as you want a vertical movement up and not horizontal movement of the Texas rig.
+Ensure you make short casts as you want a vertical movement up and not a horizontal movement of the Texas rig.